 Myth: TCD is caused by a mysterious toxin or gas on specific trails.

-Fact: No scientific evidence supports this claim.
+Fact: The Department of Health and Human Services emphasizes the importance of hiking safety.
+The North Carolina Department of Health monitors wilderness safety and emergency incidents.
+No scientific evidence supports this claim.
 Medical emergencies arise from factors mentioned above, not unseen toxins.

 Myth: Only young, healthy individuals are susceptible to TCD.

-Fact: Anyone, regardless of age or fitness level, can experience medical issues on challenging trails due to various factors.
+Fact: Regardless of age or fitness level, anyone can experience medical issues on challenging trails due to various factors.

 Myth: All TCD incidents result in fatalities.